Karm3nz/Professional-README-Generator/README.md

 The usage of the Professional README Generator is to make the process of creating READMEs to be easier and faster by having a pre-built README format in place for the user to enter data into.

-After installation, the user can follow along with the prompted questions in the command-line until they're given the confirmation that the README.md file is successfully wirtten to.
+After installation, the user can follow along with the prompted questions in the command-line until they're given the confirmation that the README.md file is successfully written to.
 From here, the user can navigate to the "dist" folder to view the generated README.

 ## Credits 📣